Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 CapabilityClaude vs ChatGPT

-Image and video generationChatGPT wins – DALL-E and Sora 2; Claude has no native capability
+Image and video generationChatGPT wins: GPT-4o image generation and Sora.
+Claude has no native capability

 💡 Pro Tip: Claude’s 200K context window means you can feed it an entire brand guidelines document, a month of campaign data, and a full content brief in a single prompt.
 ChatGPT’s 128K window forces chunking on large agency projects, which introduces consistency errors across deliverables.